zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

           server IP to the *Mixed Delete CDS* set.
        2. Else, add the name server IP address to the *Delete CDS* set.
-       3. Go to next name server IP.
     3. Get the DNSKEY and its RRSIG records from the *DNSKEY RRsets* for the same name server IP.
 The set of RRSIG records may be empty.
     4. If there are no DNSKEY records, then do:
        1. Add name server IP address to the *No DNSKEY RRset* set.
        2. Go to next name server IP.
-    5. Repeat the following steps for each CDS record:
+    5. Repeat the following steps for each CDS record unless it is a "delete" CDS record:
        1. Compare the key tag from the CDS record with the calculated key tags for the DNSKEY records.
        2. If the CDS record does not match any DNSKEY record then add